 Although multiple review papers have analyzed research in this field to date, there has been no umbrella review.
 One of the unique aspects of an umbrella review is that it considers the overlap of studies included in other review papers.
 It is thus able to review when data are being reported multiple times and synthesize the data, giving a clearer insight into the effectiveness of, in this paper, the eHealth interventions.
 Of the 119 studies included in the review, 50 (42%) were reported more than once.
 The results from the studies by Kajiyama et al [44] and Beauchamp et al [45] were included in 12 of the reviews, which could give an unbalanced and unwarranted emphasis on their findings.
-An umbrella review considers these factors and offers clinicians an integrated review where these factors are considered.
+An umbrella review considers these factors are considered.
 This is the first umbrella review on this topic, and therefore, it has important clinical and research implications.